juangamella/stars/README.md

 ## Using the Graphical Lasso implementation from sklearn

-The function `stars.glasso.fit` selects the regularization parameter via StARS, and then runs Scikit-learn's [Graphical Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.covariance.GraphicalLasso.html) the data.
+The function `stars.glasso.fit` selects the regularization parameter via StARS, and then runs Scikit-learn's [Graphical Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.covariance.GraphicalLasso.html) over the data.

 Parameters:

 - **X** (*np.array*): Array containing n observations of p variables.
 Columns are the observations of a single variable
 - **beta** (*float*, optional): Maximum allowed instability between subsample estimates.
+Defaults to 0.05, the value recommended in the paper.
 - **N** (*int*, optional): Number of subsamples, must be divisor of n.
 Defaults to the value recommended in the paper, i.e. `int(n / np.floor(10 * np.sqrt(n)))`.
 - **start** (*float*, optional): Starting lambda in the search procedure.
 Defaults to 1.
 - **step** (*float*, optional): Initial step at which to increase lambda.
 Defaults to 1.